 This course focuses on the diagnosis and treatment of common acute and chronic geriatric illnesses and complex health problems of older adults of diverse cultures, including frail and demented older adults in primary and long-term care settings.
 The role of the primary care NP with palliative/end-of-life care management is addressed.

 Students engage in clinical experiences in primary and long-term care settings to develop skills in the assessment, diagnosis, and management of complex health problems experienced by older adults.
-Students apply health promotion and disease prevention strategies to care.
+Students apply health promotion and disease prevention strategies to care of older adults.

 NURS 5990 – Capstone Project